Islands and Beaches of the South Carolina Lowcountry

 Fripp Island is the most seaward of the the state’s sea islands.
-Located halfway between Charleston and Savannah, it is locally positioned between Hunting Island State Park to the north and Pritchards Island to the southwest.
+Located halfway between Charleston and Savannah, it is conveniently positioned between Hunting Island State Park to the north and Pritchards Island to the southwest.
 A wide marsh and estuarine system separates these islands from the larger St. Helena’s Island to the northwest.
 The upland acreage of the island is approximately 3,000 acres.
 Fripp has approximately three miles of beachfront along the Atlantic, though some parts of beach are fully submerged at high tide.
 Fripp Island is dog friendly.
 Read about spending time on Fripp Island HERE.

 Fripp Island is located approximately 20 miles from Beaufort and is connected with the city via U.S. 21.

 Harbor Island, a private 1400-acre barrier island on the Atlantic seacoast, is located outside the city of Beaufort.
 The natural beauty of the island lies in its graceful sand dunes covered with sea oats and coastal grasses, and in its tidal waters and saltwater marshes.

 Three miles of pure, untamed sandy beach is waiting for your exploration, relaxation, and play.
 Walk among the terns, pelicans, egrets, herons, and horseshoe crabs or sit in the sands and bask in the sun while watching the dolphins play.